Sharon Cheng, et al. v. Toyota Motor Corporation, et al. Frequently Asked Questions

 In the event that any of the Additional Vehicles becomes the subject of a future recall for the same underlying condition, which is the subject of the Plaintiff’s Class Action Complaint, those Additional Vehicles will then be entitled and only be entitled to the same relief provided to Subject Vehicles, as discussed in the next paragraph.

-Toyota shall extend the new parts warranty coverage for the fuel pump kit replaced (“replacement fuel pump kit”) on the Subject Vehicles and the SSC Vehicles.
+Toyota is extending the new parts warranty coverage for the fuel pump kit replaced (“replacement fuel pump kit”) on the Subject Vehicles and the SSC Vehicles.
 The extended warranty will last for 15 years, measured from July 15, 2021, and up to 150,000 total odometer miles, whichever comes first.

 Subject Vehicles and SSC Vehicles: Loaner/Towing Program - Without cost to and upon request from Class Members who own or lease SSC Vehicles or Subject Vehicles whose fuel pumps are being replaced pursuant to the Extended Warranty shall be provided with the same loaner or rental vehicles and/or towing options provided to the Subject Vehicles under the Recall(s).
 In appropriate circumstances, where the Class Member has a demonstrated need for a Loaner Vehicle similar to the Subject Vehicle or the SSC Vehicle, Toyota, through its dealers, shall use good faith efforts to satisfy the request.